indra4837/yolov4_trt_ros/README.md

 - `yolov4_trt.launch` : change the topic_name

-- `video_source.launch` : change the input format
+- `video_source.launch` : change the input format (refer to this [Link](https://github.com/dusty-nv/jetson-inference/blob/master/docs/aux-streaming.md)

-   *video_source.launch requires jetson-inference to be installed
+   * video_source.launch requires jetson-inference to be installed
+   * Default input is CSI camera

 ---
 ## Using the package